Quokka-based understanding of outflows (QED) -- IV. Limitations of H$\alpha$ as an outflow diagnostic: Conclusion

 \item \textbf{Mass outflow rates within $\approx 2$ kpc of the galactic plane are correlated with the broad component of the \halpha\ spectrum, but the correlation disappears at larger heights.} The correlation is strongest at a height of $|z|=1$ kpc, where we find $\dot{\Sigma}_{\rm out}\propto(\Sigma_{\rm{H}\alpha, \rm broad})^{0.47}$ with Pearson coefficient $r_{\rm P} = 0.86$ (see \autoref{eq: Mdot}).
 The disappearance of the correlation at larger heights is due to fountain flows, which contribute to H$\alpha$ emission near the plane but then do not go on to yield outflow at larger heights.
 Nevertheless, the tight correlation we find at low to intermediate heights validates the use of broad \halpha\ emission as an outflow mass flux indicator in the near-disc region, with the important caveat that the quantity measured is the near-disc mass flux rather than the flux that ultimately escapes the galaxy.

 \item \textbf{While broad \halpha~does correlate well with near-disc outflow rates, the correlation is substantially sub-linear because the electron column density, $N_e$, also scales systematically with outflow rates.} We find that $N_e \propto (\Sigma_{\rm{H}\alpha, \rm broad})^{0.54}$ (see \autoref{eq: Ne}), meaning that stronger outflows are associated with higher electron column densities.
 This invalidates the widespread observational assumption of fixed $N_e$, and implies that correlations between outflow rates and other galaxy properties (e.g., star formation rates) derived using that assumption are likely to be significantly too steep compared to reality.
 We provide a numerical calibration for the electron column density as a function of broad H$\alpha$ surface brightness (\autoref{eq: Ne}) that can be used to remove this bias.
+This numerical calibration is derived under idealised conditions (no dust, case~B recombination, face-on geometry, and our wing-fitting procedure) with a limited parameter space and is intended as a controlled baseline for interpreting observations, not a universal prescription.

 \item \textbf{Electron density estimates from density diagnostic line ratios, most prominently $[\ion{S}{ii}]\,\lambda\lambda6716,6731$, systematically overestimate the electron density in situations when the true density is low.
 Consequently, derivations of outflow rates using these derived electron densities only slightly outperform those derived assuming a fixed $N_e$.} Instead, both the assumption of a fixed $N_e$ and the use of an electron column assuming fixed thickness but using an $[\ion{S}{ii}]$-derived $n_e$ lead to significant overestimates of the density, and thus significant underestimates of the outflow rate.
 Thus even locally measured $[\ion{S}{ii}]$ densities cannot fully remove systematics in H$\alpha$-based outflow rates.
 A practical path forward is to treat $[\ion{S}{ii}]$ densities as upper limits in the low-density regime and to combine direct line-ratio constraints with our empirical column-density calibration, $N_e(\Sigma_{{\rm H}\alpha,{\rm broad}})$, using the latter to regularize the conversion wherever the doublet is insensitive.